 Credit default swaps ("CDS") are OTC contracts that transfer credit risk related to an underlying referenced financial instrument from one counterparty to another.
-The purchaser receives protection against the decline in the value of the referenced financial instrument as a result of specified credit events such as
+The purchaser receives protection against the

 Used to determine the credit risk exposure if the counterparties were to default.
 The credit risk exposure is the cost of replacing, at current market rates, all contracts with a positive fair value.